urbanyeti/stardew-better-ranching/README.md

 Compatible with Stardew Valley 1.4.3+ on Linux, Mac, and Windows.
 Requires SMAPI 3.0 or later.

-**New Update:** 1.7.6: floatingatoll [https://github.com/floatingatoll] fixed a bug that was causing bubbles to be floating alone because pets are hidden during cutscenes.
+**New Update (1.7.6):** [floatingatoll](https://github.com/floatingatoll) awesomely fixed a bug that was causing bubbles to be weirdly floating alone during custscenes!

 ![Preview image](/better_ranching_preview.gif)